 a tensile stress

-Each of these is discussed in Sections 13.3.2.213.3.2.4 below.
+Each of these is discussed in Sections 13.3.2.2 to 13.3.2.4 below.

 The Susceptibility of Materials to SCC

+It is worth mentioning that SCC is sometimes more generally named environmentally assisted cracking (EAC).
 The effect of alloy composition and metallurgical condition (grain size and orientation, distribution of precipitates, etc.) on SCC is sufficiently understood to specify certain preferred alloys and treatments to minimise the effect of SCC (see Reference 13.3).

 In high strength aluminium alloys the effects of heat treatment and cold work are significant in determining resistance to SCC.
 For example when wrought aluminium products are manufactured by rolling, extrusion or drawing the alloy microstructure becomes distorted into elongated grains in the direction of working.
 This is designated the longitudinal direction, the width of the sheet is the transverse direction, and the thickness is designated the short transverse direction (as shown in Figure 13-2 for a number of section shapes).